Tips & FAQ.

 What is my Activity Wall?

-Your school activity wall is located on your school profile page at the INSPA Academy.
-Here you can upload documentation of your Positive Primaries Journey and how your school community engaged with our Creative Wellbeing Activities.
+Your school activity wall is located on your school profile page once you log in.
+Here you can upload photos to show us what your Image Masters Children’s Camera Club gets up to throughout the year or documentation of your pupils completing our Creative Wellbeing activities.